delkind/mouse-brain-cell-counting/MANUAL.md

 - **Parameter:** Select the parameter (count, density, etc.) to visualize from the dropdown menu.

-- **Sex:** Select one or more sexs to filter the data.
+- **Sex:** Select one or more sexes to filter the data.
 If none is selected, data for all sexs will be included.

 - **Strain:** Select one or more strains to filter the data.
 If none is selected, data for all strains will be included.